stklik-org/Kaigara/README.md

 ## Direction: pluggable by design

-The architecture treats the load-generation engine as a swappable component behind a stable interface, rather than something the rest of the tool depends on directly.
+The load-generation engine sits behind a stable `EngineAdapter` interface rather than being something the rest of the tool depends on directly, so recipes, results and the UI stay engine-agnostic. **k6** is the only adapter implemented, and deliberately so — it runs as an external subprocess, never linked in-process (a licensing boundary: k6 is AGPL-3.0).
+Full rationale lives in the project proposal.
-Recipes, results and the UI are engine-agnostic; a given engine is just an adapter that knows how to turn a scenario's benchmark phase into something runnable, and how to report results back in a common shape.
-The intent is that the tool can outlive any single engine choice and grow further adapters later without touching its core.

-That interface now exists — the backend hands an adapter the authored timeline, the adapter compiles it itself, and nothing about plans, scripts, VUs or subprocesses crosses back over that boundary into the results (ADR 0004).
-The k6 adapter's compiled form is expressed in k6's own executor vocabulary (ADR 0002), so each authored load shape maps straight to one k6 executor — scaled by request weight into one small script per request type, which is what the adapter actually emits (ADR 0005); a second engine would bring its own compiler. **k6** is the one adapter implemented, and deliberately the only one: further adapters are future work, not scheduled.
-It runs as an external subprocess and is never linked in-process, which is a licensing boundary as much as an architectural one (k6 is AGPL-3.0, and the network-copyleft clause is triggered by linking, not by invoking a CLI).
-The decisions and their consequences are recorded in ADRs 0001–0005 under `docs/adr/`.

 ## Repository layout